frankbhebhe/sovtech/README.txt

 # Memory limit 256mb to support all the elements used.

-# Wordpress version 6.0.1 Latest version.
+# WordPress version 6.0.1 Latest version.

 # All plugins are up to date for the website security.